 This year, I hope we can bring just as much awareness and help those fighting against ALS, but my wish is for you to consider something a little different.
 Here’s why…

-My mother’s dedicated many of her years to health and general health awareness–her health, the health of family and friends and the health of her patients and clients.
-She was diagnosed with breast cancer in her 30s, fought through it, survived and changed not only her life, but the lives of so many people she came into contact with.
-She eats organically, rarely uses or ingest chemicals, frequents Farmers’ Market, takes Standard Process supplements daily, attends church and volunteers weekly, heads to the chiropractor, massage therapist, hyperbaric treatments and more, religiously.
+My mother dedicated many of her years to health and general health awareness–her health, the health of family and friends, and the health of her patients and clients.
+She was diagnosed with breast cancer in her 30s, fought through it, survived, and changed not only her life but the lives of so many people she came into contact with.
+She eats organically, rarely uses or ingests chemicals, frequents Farmers’ Market, takes Standard Process supplements daily, attends church and volunteers weekly, heads to the chiropractor, massage therapist, hyperbaric treatments, and more, religiously.
 Her motto is to put effort into taking care of yourself now or pay (literally and figuratively) for it later.
 She’s wise, she’s persistent, and she’s the healthiest person I know–mind and body.
-Which is why it’s such a cruel twist of fate to have an unpreventable, invariably fatal, neurological disease bestowed upon her.
+This is why it’s such a cruel twist of fate to have an unpreventable, invariably fatal, neurological disease bestowed upon her.
 It truly is the definition of unfair.

 Afterward, as I drove alone along a familiar highway, I started crying, too.
 It was abrupt.
 It was a calm cry–I didn’t pull over on the side of the road to sob, there was no ‘ugly’ involved, I didn’t even reach for the tissues–but it was relieving.
 It was the first amount of solace I’ve felt, and it was simply because I’d come to the realization I wasn’t mad anymore.
 After months, just like that, I was no longer stuck in the stage of grief filled with irrational anger.
 It was also, coincidentally, April 30, the day preceding ALS Awareness Month.
 Because such is life.

-As my mother struggles through the woes of ALS, I want to ask your help.
-I don’t want money (although donating is a wonderful bonus), I’m not asking you to dump a bucket of ice water on your head, and I don’t want you to feel sorry for anyone.
+As my mother struggles through the woes of ALS, I want to ask for your help.
+I don’t want money (although donating to the ALS Association is a wonderful bonus), I’m not asking you to dump a bucket of ice water on your head, and I don’t want you to feel sorry for anyone.
 I want you to do one simple thing because of my mother: